NeuroTech-Leuven/BrainBrowsR/docs/headset.md

 #### 2) Electrode type

 The Mentalab headset comes with two types of dry electrodes.
 Comb electrodes and flat electrodes, see Figure 2.
-Comb electrodes are ideal for locations that contain hair, thus if you are using the BrainBrowsR application with someone that has is not bald, install the comb electrodes.
-If the person is bald, flat electrodes can be used.
+Comb electrodes are ideal for locations that contain hair, thus if you are using the BrainBrowsR application with someone that has hair, install the comb electrodes.
+If the person is bald, flat electrodes can be used instead.

 ![alt text](./images/electrode_types.jpg)